microsoft/RTVS-docs/installation.md

 tailored experience, enabling it is really easy to do.
 Just run the Data Science Settings from the R Tools menu:

-**IMPORTANT NOTE: you should save your current settings if you want to revert back to them: Tools / Import and Export Settings.**

 ![](./media/RTVS-Installation-data-scientist-layout.png)

+**IMPORTANT NOTE:** you should save your current settings if you want to revert back to them using this command: Tools -> Import and Export Settings.

-After it is done, you'll have a Visual Studio layout that resembles this:
+After running this command, you'll have a Visual Studio layout that resembles
+this:

 ![](./media/RTVS-Installation-data-scientist-layout-result.png)